Bernardo R. Vargas | Philosophy & Religion

 Highlights:

 M.A.
-Philosophy, Houston Baptist University
+Philosophy, Houston Christian University

 B.A.
 Communication Studies, Texas A&M University-Corpus Christi